ihh/bracery/README.md

 ([examples/travel.json](examples/travel.json) contains the same definitions in JSON).

-# Braceplates
+# Braceplate message sequences

-Braceplates (Bracery message templates) are a lightweight scheme for sequencing a series of Bracery messages in a Markov chain, allowing for limited contextual continuity between successive messages.
+Braceplates _(Bracery message templates)_ are a lightweight scheme for sequencing a series of Bracery messages in a Markov chain, allowing for limited contextual continuity between successive messages.

 The idea is that each template has a set of _past-tags_ and a set of _future-tags_.